Byrock Station Regrowth Project

 Project Information:

-Byrock Station Regrowth Project is a Human-Induced Regeneration (HIR) project located in the Mulga Lands of western New South Wales, situated immediately adjacent to the locality of Byrock and approximately 80 kilometers south of the major service center of Bourke.
+Byrock Station Regrowth Project is a Human-Induced Regeneration (HIR) project located near the small village of Byrock, approximately 80km southeast of Bourke in the Orana region of New South Wales.
 Registered on March 26, 2015, the project covers a substantial area of 11,688.90 hectares.
+The site sits within the Mulga Lands bioregion, an area historically utilized for extensive rangeland grazing of sheep and cattle.

 Recommended Reading